emschuch/emschuch.github.io/_posts/2015-8-21-Web-App-and-NLP.md

 ![png](../img/tweets3.png)

 Finally, I packaged all of this into a script and created a simple web application using [Spyre](https://github.com/adamhajari/spyre).
-You can see the code for my application [on GitHub](https://github.com/emschuch/metis04_candidential_tweets).
+You can see the app in action [on my website](http://www.emilyschuch.com/works/candidential-tweets/) or take a look at the code [on GitHub](https://github.com/emschuch/metis04_candidential_tweets).

 While my original analysis was conducted on the 100 most recent tweets, I restricted the number of tweets to 20 for the web app.
-First, I felt this would give users more up to date information (most candidates seem to tweet 20 times in just a few days, though some don't tweet that often).
+First, I felt this would give users more up to date information (most candidates tweet 20 times in just a few days).
 Second, it protects the web app from go down due to exceding the rate limit of the Twitter API (which occured a few times during testing).

 Personally, I'm quite curious to see how these numbers will change as election season continues.